Antisocial personality disorder

 Treatments and drugs

-Antisocial personality disorder is notoriously difficult to treat.
-People with this disorder may not even want treatment or think they need treatment.
-But because antisocial personality disorder is essentially a way of being, rather than a curable condition, affected people are likely to need close, long-term care and follow-up.
+Antisocial personality disorder is very difficult to treat.
+People with this disorder may not even want treatment or think they need it.
+But people with antisocial personality disorder need treatment and close follow-up over the long term.

-People with antisocial personality disorder may also need treatment for other conditions, such as depression, anxiety or thyroid disorders.
+People with antisocial personality disorder may also need treatment for other conditions, such as depression, anxiety or substance use disorders.
 Medical and mental health providers with experience treating antisocial personality disorder and commonly associated conditions are most likely to be helpful.

 The best treatment or combination of treatments depends on each person's particular situation and severity of symptoms.

 Psychotherapy may be provided in individual sessions, in group therapy, or in sessions that include family or even friends.

 Ask the people on your loved one's treatment team for a referral.
 They may also be able to recommend support groups for families and friends affected by antisocial personality disorder.

 There's no sure way to prevent antisocial personality disorder from developing in those at risk.
 Trying to identify those most at risk, such as children living with neglect or abuse, and offering early intervention may help.
 Getting appropriate treatment early, and sticking with it for the long term, may prevent symptoms from worsening.

 Because antisocial behavior is thought to have its roots in childhood, parents, teachers and pediatricians may be able to spot early warning signs.
 While diagnosis of antisocial personality disorder generally isn't done before age 18, children at risk may have symptoms of conduct disorder, especially behavior that involves violence or aggression toward others, such as: